List of doctoral degrees in the US: Research doctorates

 In the United States the doctoral degrees that have been identified by various universities and others (including the NSF at various times) as having original research including a dissertation or equivalent have included:

 Professional doctorates

-In addition to the research doctorate, the US has many professional degrees, formerly referred to as first-professional degrees, which are titled as doctor's degrees and classified as "doctors degree – professional practice".
+In addition to the research doctorate, the US has many professional degrees, formerly referred to as first-professional degrees.
+These are titled as doctor's degrees and classified as "doctors degree – professional practice".
 While research doctorates require "advanced work beyond the master's level, including the preparation and defense of a dissertation based on original research, or the planning and execution of an original project demonstrating substantial artistic or scholarly achievement", professional doctorates must have a total time to degree (including prior study at bachelor's level) of at least six years, and provide "the knowledge and skills for the recognition, credential, or license required for professional practice".

 Other doctorates

 There are also some programs leading to awards titled as doctorates that meet neither the definition of the research doctorate nor those of the professional doctorate.
 These are classified as "doctor's degree – other".